Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 Art lovers can visit Hakgojae Gallery, Knife Gallery, and Gana Art Center which is a contemporary art gallery, displays paintings and sculptures from over the world.

 You can also visit nearby Jogyesa Buddhist Temple, with it white pine tree near the entrance.
-The temple offers templestay, which is a unique way to experience the local culture.
-You can learn Korean Buddhism, enjoy vegetarian meals, and spend time with the monks.
+It offers templestay, a unique way to experience the local culture, learn Korean Buddhism, enjoy vegetarian meals, and spend time with the monks.
 There is a Lotus Lantern Parade in May.

 Insadong is famous for its tea houses, you can take a good rest at the Shin Old Tea House, Tteuran, or O’sulloc Tea House.
 Enjoy plum, ginger tea with rice cakes and puffed rice.
 You can also try bingsu, a Korean sweet at Sulbing, a dessert cafe chain.